jweissman/orsino/docs/mm.md

 ## Celestials

 ### Angel
-_Wandering Celestial from the heavens, 485 years old.
-They are of average build with spiky hair, dark eyes and an unreadable disposition._
+_Wandering Celestial from the heavens, 463 years old.
+They are of average build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|